Jobs (Basic): Create & Apply Templates

 2. Make changes to the job template, then click the Save & Exit button.

-Create new job templates from existing ones: Click the three dots to the far right of the job template, then select Duplicate from the pull-down.
+Create new job templates from existing ones: Click three dots to the far right of the job template, then select Duplicate from the pull-down.
 The job template copy will be saved with the appropriate suffix (e.g., Form 940 (2)).

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.